Income Tax Slabs & Rates for FY 2025-26 (New and Old Tax Regimes)

 Income Tax Slabs for Senior and Super Senior Citizens for FY 2024-25 (AY 2025-26)

-The Union Budget 2024 revised the tax slab rates under the new tax regime for FY 2024-25 (AY 2025-26), which are the same for all taxpayers, irrespective of their age, which is as follows:
+Under the new tax regime for FY 2024-25 (AY 2025-26), the tax rates are the same for all taxpayers, irrespective of their age, which is as follows.

-Income Tax Slabs for Super Senior Citizens for FY 2024-25 - Old Tax Regime
+Income Tax Slabs for Senior and Super Senior Citizens for FY 2024-25 - Old Tax Regime

 For computation purposes, here are the surcharges to be followed to assess tax for the previous and ongoing fiscal year.
-These surcharges are for individuals with a taxable income exceeding ₹50 Lakh, effective from April 1, 2023.
+These surcharges are for individuals with a taxable income exceeding ₹50 Lakh are being levied since April 1, 2023.

 Note that before Budget 2023, the highest surcharge on income over ₹5 Crore was 37%, which has been reduced to 25% in the new tax regime only, effective from April 1, 2023.
 All the other surcharge rates remain the same in both old and new tax regimes.

 While the above income tax slabs in India are valid for individuals and HUFs, the taxation slabs applicable for domestic companies are different.
-The following tax rates surcharges remain unchanged for financial year 2024-25.
+The following tax rate surcharges remain unchanged for the financial year 2024-25.

 Apart from these income tax rates in India, domestic companies will also be levied the following cess and surcharges –